dminor/dom-l10n-documentation/src/fluent-files.md

 > └── package.json
 > ```

-Then we will populate our `main.ftl` files with our localzed message using `hello` as our `data-l10n-id`.
+Then we will populate our `main.ftl` files with our localized message using `hello` as our `data-l10n-id`.

 > **_src/assets/localization/en-US/main.ftl_**
 > ```